joolstorrentecalo/gitlab-foss/doc/user/application_security/index.md

 - If your security report uses a deprecated version, GitLab attempts validation against that version and adds a deprecation warning to the validation result.
 - If your security report uses a supported MAJOR-MINOR version of the report schema but the PATCH version doesn't match any vendored versions, GitLab attempts to validate it against latest vendored PATCH version of the schema.
   - Example: security report uses version 14.1.1 but the latest vendored version is 14.1.0.
 GitLab would validate against schema version 14.1.0.
-- If your security report uses a version that is not supported, GitLab attempts to validate it against the earliest schema version available in your installation but doesn't ingest the report.
+- If your security report uses a version that is not supported, GitLab attempts to validate it against the latest schema version available in your installation but doesn't ingest the report.
-- If your security report does not specify a schema version, GitLab attempts to validate it against the earliest schema version available in GitLab.
+- If your security report does not specify a schema version, GitLab attempts to validate it against the latest schema version available in GitLab.
 Because the `version` property is required, validation always fails in this case, but other validation errors may also be present.

 You can always find supported and deprecated schema versions in the [source code](https://gitlab.com/gitlab-org/gitlab/blob/master/lib/gitlab/ci/parsers/security/validators/schema_validator.rb).